seagull/disable-scheduledWaking/readme.md

 ## What it does
 It uses `get-scheduledTask` to enumerate all enabled tasks on the device with the `WakeToRun` privilege, using `icacls` and `takeown` to make them the property of the person running the script.
 This is not dissimilar to what the older script did but the process now incurs significantly less of a headache.
 If the user chooses so, a list containing the tasks can be produced without _doing_ anything to them; alternatively, they are iterated through and their privileges to wake the system are revoked.

+## Installation
+The script does not need to be installed; it is a script.
+Download the .ps1 file visible in the project files above as a raw file from GitHub and move it to your Desktop.
+You will probably need to allow PowerShell to execute it first, so right-click the Start Menu and select "Windows PowerShell (Admin)" or "Windows Terminal (Admin)".
+In the box that appears type `Set-ExecutionPolicy Unrestricted` and then select A (or Y if there is no A option) to the prompt.
+To run the script, right-click it on your Desktop and select "Open with PowerShell".
+It won't do anything without telling you first.

 ## Acknowledgements
 This script uses some logic from @freMea who left a very helpful comment in the issues of the original script.